ipod0224/n8n-templates/get-google-search-console-data/readme.md

 - Daily performance
 - URL inspection data like canonical url, indexed status, last date crawled

+## Tutorial

+If you have never worked with the Google Search Console API, then I would recommend to watch my tutorial on YouTube.
+You will learn how to create the credential, where to find the client_id, client_secret as well as the right scopes and more.
+You can find the tutorial [here](https://youtu.be/UPG87Wxzaf8).

 ## Why Is This Template Useful?

 If you've used my other templates, you may have noticed that I primarily use **BigQuery** for analyzing the performance of my websites.
 However, there are some disadvantages: